Henry Boot plc: Origins

+Interwar period

-Charles Boot was keenly interested in housing and as soon as hostilities ended he began what was to be a major housebuilding programme – both public and private.
+Charles was keenly interested in housing and, as soon as hostilities ended, he began what became a major housebuilding programme – both public and private.
 The company was floated at the end of 1919 to raise £300,000 of new capital to finance these plans.
-The Prospectus showed the Company operating out of London and Birmingham as well as Sheffield, and it recorded that "Provisional arrangements have been made to proceed at once with several large housing contracts involving the building of some thousands of houses".
+The prospectus stated that the company was operating out of London and Birmingham as well as Sheffield, and it recorded that "Provisional arrangements have been made to proceed at once with several large housing contracts involving the building of some thousands of houses".
 In the 1920s, housing construction was primarily undertaken for local authorities; at the end of the decade Company accounts stated that some 20,000 houses had been built for local authorities.
-In the 1930s the emphasis swung to private development and Henry Boot became a substantial developer of housing estates, both for sale and rent.
-In 1933 First National Trust was formed specifically to develop and administer estates to be let at low rents.
+During the 1930s, the emphasis swung to private development and Henry Boot became a substantial developer of housing estates, both for sale and rent.
+In 1933, First National Trust was formed specifically to develop and administer estates to be let at low rents.

 At the beginning of 1935, the Company raised a further £400,000 of preference capital to finance expansion.
 The Prospectus stated that the company had built around 30,000 houses since 1920.
 There is some uncertainty as to how many houses were built during the inter-war period.
-The company's "Brief History" mentions 80,000 but Charles Boot himself referred on separate occasions to lower figures.
-In 1943 “I have been engaged in building for over fifty years, and my concerns have… built over 60,000 houses; and in 1944 "as a builder of over fifty thousand houses".
+The company's "Brief History" at one point mentioned 80,000, but Charles himself referred on separate occasions to lower figures.
+In 1943 “I have been engaged in building for over fifty years, and my concerns have... built over 60,000 houses; and in 1944 "as a builder of over fifty thousand houses".
 The 60,000 figure is thought to be the most appropriate.
 The homes became known as Boot houses; many of them were suffering from carbonatation by the 1980s.

 The company's massive housebuilding programme was not to the exclusion of the traditional general construction business.
-A Paris office was opened immediately after the end of World War I and Boot was engaged in the reconstruction of war-damaged towns.
-In 1920, offices were opened in Athens and Barcelona.
+A Paris office was opened immediately after the conclusion of the First World War I and Boot was engaged in the reconstruction of war-damaged towns.
+During 1920, offices were opened in Athens and Barcelona.
 One of the largest contracts of its time was a £10m Greek irrigation contract, awarded in 1927; however, the 1935 Minute Book recorded that ledgers had not been received from Greece and the contract was not finished until 1952.
-The wide range of construction projects carried out by Boot in the UK and in Europe included harbours, railways, roads, schools and hospitals, but the scheme for which Boot is best known is Pinewood Studios, where work started in 1935.
+The wide range of construction projects carried out by Boot in the UK and in Europe included harbours, railways, roads, schools and hospitals; however, the scheme for which Boot typically is best known is Pinewood Studios, work on which started in 1935.